-- Press the (button to choose (the number of the number of - Choose a frame rate (the number of frames per second), then press the who button.
+- Press the () button to choose () then press the () button again. - Choose a frame rate (the number of frames per second), then press the (m) button.

-- Press the movie button. - ▶ The bar showing the shooting time will appear.
+- Press the movie button. - The bar showing the shooting time will appear.
 Maximum clip length is approx. 30 sec. - To stop shooting the movie, press the movie button again.